KwonVitalLab/KwonVitalLab.github.io/research/index.md

 {% include section.html %}

-## Edge Computing and Machine Learning Framework Using Multi-modal Ambient, Mobile, and Wearable Sensors
+## Smart Hospital using Edge Computing and Machine Learning Framework with Multi-modal Ambient, Mobile, and Wearable Sensors

 ### Distributed Multi-view Camera System for Behavior Recognition Using Edge, Fog, and Cloud Computing System.